November Orionid Meteor Shower: When & Where to See

 See Infographic

-November Orionids 2024: to sum up
+November Orionids 2025: to sum up

-In 2024, the November Orionids will reach their peak on November 28.
-While they can’t boast a huge number of meteors or bright bolides, observing conditions on the peak night will be ideal, so why not give them a chance?
+In 2025, the November Orionids will reach their peak on November 28.
+While they can’t boast a huge number of meteors or bright bolides, observing conditions on the peak night will be good, so why not give them a chance?
 Use a stargazing app like Sky Tonight or Star Walk 2 to locate the meteor shower’s radiant in the sky above you and prepare for observations.
 And if you want to see even more meteors – check our article on meteor showers in November.

 Trustpilot